harvester/docs/versioned_docs/version-v1.2/networking/clusternetwork.md

 :::note

 Starting with Harvester v1.1.2, Harvester supports updating network configs.
 Make sure to stop all affected VMs before updating network configs.

+To simplify cluster maintenance, create one network configuration for each node or group of nodes.
+Without dedicated network configurations, certain maintenance tasks (for example, replacing old NICs with NICs in different slots) will require you to stop and/or migrate the affected VMs before updating the network configuration.

 :::